Certificate management

 This command outputs all certificates in the store which are authenticated. sq only uses authenticated certificates for cryptographic operations.

-A list of all certificates in the store is available via:
+A list of all usable certificates in the store is available via:

 $ sq cert list --gossip

-The list of certificates can be filtered by:
+The list of certificates can be filtered with:

 $ sq cert list $PATTERN

-In this case, $PATTERN is just a string (in UTF-8).
-Each certificate which contains a User ID containing this string will be displayed.
+In this case, $PATTERN is a UTF-8 string.
+Every certificate that contains a User ID containing this string will be displayed (i.e., it's not a regular expression).
+In this example, $PATTERN contains an incomplete email address, which matches one certificate:

 $ sq cert list bob@example